 Story by Clemson Sports Information:

-Patrick Andrews (1-3), the fourth of six Clemson hurlers, suffered the loss.
-He gave up two hits, four runs, and two walks with two strikeouts in 1.1 innings pitched.
+Steve Weber (0-1), the first of six Eagle pitchers, suffered the loss.
+He yielded six hits, four runs, and two walks with three strikeouts in 5.0 innings pitched.

 The Tigers grabbed the game’s first lead in the second inning.
 Brad Miller walked with one out and went to third on John Hinson’s single up the middle that was misread by second-baseman Zack Leonard.
 Spencer Kieboom then grounded out to shortstop to score Miller.